C++ Math log

 Example 1

-Let's see a simple example when the value of x is 1.
+Let's examine a basic scenario where the value assigned to x is 1.

 #include <iostream>